mailpace/blog/content/blog/rails-7_1-and-docker.md

 ---
-title: "Deploying Rails with Docker"
+title: "Deploying Rails with Docker - killing our Pets"
 date: "2023-09-23T22:12:03.284Z"
 description: "What the new Dockerfile available in Rails 7.1 will mean for Rails deployments"
 ---